NEW TEEN LIFE SKILLS PILOT PROGRAM!

 This Pilot Program, for students in grades 7-12, includes a series of sessions focused on arming students with life skills that will help them succeed.

+Five future sessions will be held between August-December.
 At every session, students will receive gifts tailored to help them succeed in the area covered that day, along with two jars of Bake Me Home cookie mix as part of our Bake It Forward program- one to keep, and one to give away.

 This program is possible thanks to a grant from the Maxwell Weaver Foundation.